dimitrifrazao/burrito_shop/README.md

 MYSQL_PASSWORD = ''
 MYSQL_DATABASE = 'burritoDB'

+When making an order there's a limit of 100 per burrito.
+You can change this by setting this .env variable, ex:
+COUNT_LIMIT = 50

-By default the burrito_shop app serves on port 8080.
+By default the burrito_shop app serves on localhost port 8080.
-You can have the app serving on a different port by adding a PORT variable to your .env file, ex:
+You can change the host and port by adding these variables in your .env file:
+HOST = 127.0.0.1
 PORT = 5000

 To install node packages: `npm install`